 Today, Google did a livestream from Paris, to announce a number of new AI features that will be integrated into its Search, Translate and Maps services.

-The livestream came a few days after the Bard announcement, its upcoming AI chatbot that the company is testing internally ahead of its launch to the public in the coming weeks.
+The livestream came a few days after the Bard announcement, of the upcoming chatbot artificial intelligence that the company tests internally before its release to the public in the coming weeks.

 Google Translate